wizeline/qa-buddy-program-alejandro-serrano/README.md

 ```
 npm run lint
 ```
+2. An ESLint report in HTML will be generated at the following path within your project: `qa-buddy-program-alejandro-serrano/reports/eslint/eslint.html`

 ### Running the backend tests
 1. Run the following command to execute the backend tests.